sabuhamad/CM122-Algorithms-In-Bioinformatics/README.md

 Course Learning Objectives
 >Upon completing the course, you will be able to formulate biological problems as algorithmic problems and have an advanced background in applied data structures and algorithms.
 You will also gain experience in implementing software that can scale to large datasets.

-Above are all the projects I completed for this course along with their specs
+Above are all the projects I completed for the UCLA course, CM122, in Spring 2023 taught by Professor Eleazar Eskin and Professor Jason Ernst